Roy HalladayHarry Leroy Halladay

 “I told him,” Ash said, “’We need to start all over again.’”

 At first, Halladay struggled in Class A ball.
 But with help from former Blue Jays pitching coach Mel Queen, Halladay rebuilt his confidence along with his delivery.
-When he returned to the Blue Jays later that year, Halladay had fashioned a release point that created a darting, virtually unhittable fastball.
+When he returned to the Blue Jays later that year, Halladay had fashioned a release point that created a darting, nearly unhittable fastball.

 By the end of the 2002 season, Halladay – now committed to a grueling workout routine and incessantly studying videotape of hitters – was 19-7 with a 2.93 ERA in a league-best 239.1 innings.

 In 2003, he was the AL Cy Young Award winner following a 22-7 campaign that featured 204 strikeouts against only 36 walks.

 “There aren’t many pitchers that could do what he did,” Queen told the Toronto Star.
 “But Doc was able to do it because of the special type of individual he is.”

 Aside from a truncated 2004 season due to shoulder problems, Halladay was at the top of his game from 2002-12.
 The Blue Jays traded him to the Phillies following the 2009 season, and in 2010 he posted a 21-10 record and a 2.44 ERA, throwing a perfect game on May 29 against the Marlins and then a no-hitter in Game 1 of the NLDS against the Reds on Oct.
 6 – just the second no-hitter in postseason history.
 He won his second Cy Young Award after the season.

 In 2011, he finished second the Cy Young Award voting after going 19-6 with a 2.35 ERA.
 But shoulder problems plagued him again in 2012, and after 13 starts, a 4-5 record and a 6.82 ERA in 2013, Halladay called it a career.